silitics/rpi-derive-key/README.md

 ### Testing and Debugging

-For testing and debugging purposes, you can fake a secret by setting the `FAKE_RPI_DERIVE_KEY_SECRET` environment variable to any secret you like.
-Please never use this variable in production.
+For testing and debugging purposes, you can fake a device secret by setting the `FAKE_RPI_DERIVE_KEY_SECRET` environment variable to any secret you like.
+Please _never use this variable in production_.

 ### Example Use Case